 “This is why the grid is going downhill,” said the regular.
 “Even the cops don’t care about anything.
 What good is a report going to do?”

-“Pretty soon everyone will be gone,” said another.
+“Pretty soon, everyone will be gone,” said another.
 “Did you hear that Vlad the Inhaler got his head chopped off last week?
 Word is, he’s not coming back.
-Says he’s going to back to real life, to spend time with family.”
+He says he’s going back to real life to spend time with family.”